pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

         :?, :h, :help     displays general help information :exit, :q, :quit  exits the REPL

-In addition to using one of the internal shell commands shown in the help text above, you can also exit the pywbemcli shell by typing `Ctrl-D`.
-Note: the pywbemcli shell exit command may vary by operating system.
+In addition to using one of the internal exit commands shown in the help text above, you can also exit the pywbemcli shell by typing `Ctrl-D` (on Linux, OS-X and UNIX-like environments on Windows), or `Ctrl-C` (on native Windows).

-Typing ``--help`` or ``-h`` in the pywbemcli shell displays general help information for the pywbemcli commands which includes general options and a list of the supported commands.
+Typing ``--help`` or ``-h`` in the pywbemcli shell displays general help information for the pywbemcli commands which includes general options and a list of the supported command groups and commands without command group.

 .. code-block:: text

     $ pywbemcli
     pywbemcli> --help

-    Pywbemcli is a command line WBEM client that uses the DMTF CIM-XML protocol to communicate with WBEM servers.
-Pywbemcli can:
+    Usage: pywbemcli [GENERAL-OPTIONS] COMMAND [ARGS]...
     . . .

+    Options:
+      -n, --name NAME                 Use the WBEM server ...
+      . . .

     Commands:
-      class      Command group to manage CIM Classes. instance   Command group to manage CIM instances. qualifier  Command group to manage CIM...
+      class       Command group for CIM classes.
-      repl       Start an interactive shell.
-      server     Command group for server operations
+      connection  Command group for WBEM connection definitions.
+      . . .

-The usage line in this help text shows the standalone command use.
-Within the pywbemcli shell (interactive mode), the ``pywbemcli`` word is omitted and the command and options is typed in.
+The usage line in this help text shows the usage in command mode.
+In interactive mode, the ``pywbemcli`` word is omitted.

-Typing ``command group --help``,  or ``command group -h``, or ``command group command --help`` in the pywbemcli shell displays help information for the specified pywbemcli command group, for example:
+Typing ``COMMAND-GROUP --help``,  or ``COMMAND-GROUP -h`` in the pywbemcli shell displays help information for the specified pywbemcli command group, for
+example:

 .. code-block:: text

     pywbemcli> class --help
     Usage: pywbemcli class [COMMAND-OPTIONS] COMMAND [ARGS]...
     . . .

-      references    Get the reference classes for the CLASSNAME.
+    Options:
+      -h, --help  Show this message and exit.

+    Commands:
+      associators   List the classes associated with a class.
+      . . .

-The pywbemcli shell command in the interactive mode supports popup help text while typing, where the valid choices are shown based upon what was typed so far, and where an item from the popup list can be picked with <TAB> or with the cursor keys.
+The pywbemcli shell in the interactive mode supports popup help text while typing, where the valid choices are shown based upon what was typed so far, and where an item from the popup list can be picked with <TAB> or with the cursor keys.
 It can be used to select from the list of general options.
 In the